Trading Card Spotlight - Zack Hample

 Enthusiastic.
 That’s what you have to be in order to take a niche hobby and turn it into a mainstream phenomenon.
 He built an empire out of nothing.
 He was a pioneer.
 He had a vision.
-And he had to stay dedicated and upbeat and devoted in order to keep it going.
+He had to stay dedicated and upbeat and devoted in order to keep it going.

-Do you remember your first video game / arcade you played and what do you remember? about it?
+Do you remember your first video game / arcade you played and what do you remember about it?

 I remember playing Arkanoid for the first time on Shelter Island, NY.
 I was about nine years old, absolutely sucking at it, and throwing a tantrum.
 I loved the concept, but it took a while to get good at it, so those first few quarters went fast.